senrishi/Math-Me-Not/README.md

 4. Click Load Temporary Add-on and select the manifest.json file from the cloned repo.

 ## Usage
-Click on the Extension icon, and add whatever URL you want to block.
+Click on the Math Me Not extension icon, and add whatever URL you want to block.

 # To do
 Submit Extension to Mozilla Add-ons